v12technology/v12technology.github.io/get_started.md

 }
 ```

-- Line 2 creates an aggregate sum of the trade amount, grouped by symbol name.
+- Line 2 creates an aggregate sum of the trade amount, grouped by symbol name
 - Line 3 defines a sliding window, publishing every second with a total window size of 5 seconds
-- Line 4 applies a comparator function to the cumulative sum sort and then reverses the sort order.
+- Line 4 applies a comparator function to the cumulative sum and then reverses the sort order
-- Line 5 Filters the top 3 trades by volume
+- Line 5 Filters the list of trades to the top 3 by volume
-- Line 6 logs the result of top every publish
+- Line 6 logs the result of filtered list every publish

 ### Application integration